During these dry months, many of us are wondering: natural creams or body oils. Which one is better? We asked a skincare expert for the answer!

 Got sun spots on your skin?
 Before turning to clinical treatments, try Esker Beauty’s clarifying elixir!
 It’s created from blend of essential oils that specifically improve the appearance and discoloration.
 Cypress is added to even out tone and prevent blemishes, while squalane, avocado and Evening Primrose deeply nourish.

 Infused with a host of beneficial ingredients, this luxurious, lightly citrus-scented oil moisturises and hydrates skin as it combats dry, flaky patches for long-lasting comfort.

-Packed with vitamin, antioxidants and essential fatty acids, the nut-free blend improves elasticity and minimizes the appearance of stretch marks, making it beneficial for use during pregnancy.
+Packed with vitamins, antioxidants and essential fatty acids, the nut-free blend improves elasticity and minimises the appearance of stretch marks, making it perfect for use during pregnancy.
 Skin feels smooth, replenished and rejuvenated without greasy residue.

 With over 10 years’ experience in the beauty industry, London-based beauty blogger Julia Ferrari shares her insider knowledge on FreshBeautyFix, from showcasing product reviews to discovering new emerging natural brands.
 For more beauty tips follow Julia @freshbeautyfix on Instagram and Twitter.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!